 The dictionary definition of bushwhack is “to travel in wild or uncultivated country”.
-For hikers, this means heading off-trail — leaving the markers behind and relying on your senses and skill to travel terrain few people would dare to cross.
+For hikers, this means heading off-trail — leaving trail markers behind and relying on your knowledge, senses and skill to travel terrain few people dare to travel.

 If you crave solitude, or just want to steer clear of crowded hiking trails, bushwhacking gives you the best shot at long stretches of uninterrupted deep nature-time.

 In the Catskills, bushwhacking often means hiking through open woods, forging your own route toward a summit.
 It’s a great way to get away from crowded trails and see a few things few people get to see.

 Sometimes, it means pushing through dense hobblebush or mountain laurel, or through thick conifer woods where the visibility is reduced, essentially, to zero.
 It’s a fantastic way to get scratched up and bleed a little.

 Not sure how to get started?
 Join a well-run group hike, hire a guide for a day, or have an experienced hiker show you the ropes.

 Many of the Catskills bushwhacks are now bushwhacks in name only.
 For example, Doubletop is a bushwhack mountain but it has a clear herd path that leads directly from the Seager trail to the canister.

 Halcott has heard paths that are easier to pick up in certain seasons.

 Friday’s herd paths are tricker to pick up, but it’s hard to think of even Friday as a true bushwhack these days.

 These are all fun hikes.
 But the further you hike from trails and herd paths, the quieter the mountains become, and the more likely you are to encounter wildlife.